-Action Against Hunger also participated in a baseline study on the health, sexual This year Action Against Hunger implemented cash transfer programmes to and reproductive health needs of migrants help cover the food, health, hygiene, and and refugees in Lima and produced several studies, including on water service models employment needs of 12,136 people.
-Our food security and livelihoods programme in rural areas; multisectoral analyses on food in the Andean areas strengthened the and nutrition security in times of crisis; and capacity for agricultural production qualitative surveys on water, sanitation, and marketing in rural locations and and hygiene among migrant and refugee supported the creation of 39 agricultural populations.
-Articles on food insecurity in enterprises.
-We also promoted the creation the Venezuelan migrant population in Peru of commercial interconnections of urban during the Covid-19 pandemic were also hotel and catering networks, favouring published in specialist nutrition journals and the economic reactivation of restaurants in Revista 17.

-and markets in Metropolitan Lima with associations of agricultural producers in the department of Cusco.
+This year Action Against Hunger implemented cash transfer programmes to help cover the food, health, hygiene, and employment needs of 12,136 people.
+Our food security and livelihoods programme in the Andean areas strengthened the capacity for agricultural production and marketing in rural locations and supported the creation of 39 agricultural enterprises.
+We also promoted the creation of commercial interconnections of urban hotel and catering networks, favouring the economic reactivation of restaurants and markets in Metropolitan Lima with associations of agricultural producers in the department of Cusco.